By Jonathan Palombo

 So, we’re married.
 Now what?
 Our apartment lease was coming to an end, and with it, a critical decision.
 Where do we live?
 Everyone had been encouraging us to buy a home since interest rates were at historic lows.
 I was approved for a nice mortgage.
 We also considered leasing another apartment or renting a home.
 Finding and buying a house in just a few months did seem like a tall task.
 So, why stop there?
 My wife then brought up the idea of moving to Atlanta?!?
 Is this what marriage is truly like?
 Get married and whisk away to a new land?
 Seems about right.
 We prayed and pondered on it.
 Ultimately, we felt that this was our calling – our promised land.

 On January 9th, 2021, we arrived in Tyrone, Georgia.
 My wife continued working remotely while I got right to work on my job search.
 I had been job searching out-of-state for about two months before the move.
 I began to get some calls from some employers I had reached out to previously.
-I had four interviews lined up within the first week of being down here.
+All of a sudden, four interviews were lined up within the first week of being down here.
 It seemed to be no coincidence that this all began to happen after I relocated.
 Everything fell into place very quickly.
 We found a great apartment in Fayetteville.
 Pretty soon, I received the opportunity to interview with TLG and was presented with an offer that I could not refuse (cue the Godfather).
 Within a month of arrival, we had moved into our new apartment.
 The next chapter of our lives had begun.

 So here I am, writing this article.
 I have certainly dealt with my fair share of change over the last year.
 As you can tell, my wife and I seized that moment and pursued our calling.
 If you are facing change in your life and you aren’t sure about it or have doubts – take a step.
 It could be a small step.
 But sometimes, a small step can lead to a lot of affirmation.
 I also encourage that you seek counsel.
 If you are someone of faith, pray about it, and have others pray about it with you.
 If you are unsure, seek out a mentor, coach, or someone who has faced a similar situation.
 And of course, be wise in your decisions.
 Evaluate, and plan.
 We certainly did not just get up and go.
 Three months of strategic planning went into our move.
 I hope that the next time you are facing change that this helps you to seize the day.